stuartjnelson/northern-badger-11ty-blog/README.md

 - [x] add ~~google~~ [simple analytics](https://www.simpleanalytics.com/)
 - [x] sort out post meta & OG data
 - [x] Updating links to be light blue rather than red for underline as looks like spelling mistake - see stash `update links to be blue rather than red`
+- [x] Add abbreviations to markdown articles
-- [ ] Add anchor links for blog post headings - `markdown-it-anchor` - https://11ty.rocks/eleventyjs/slugs-anchors/
+- [x] Add anchor links for blog post headings - `markdown-it-anchor` - https://11ty.rocks/eleventyjs/slugs-anchors/
 - [ ] improve a11y for `article.hbs` for date.
 Right now it'll be read out weird for ATs
 - [x] prep LinkedIn post to share it
 - [ ] write blog post on my journey as a line manager